An introduction to Python stream processing frameworks

 - It takes care of many complex aspects of stream processing, such as the broker security configuration, authentication and authorization, message encryption, checkpointing and buffering.
 You don’t have to worry about them.

 - It supports any Python code.
-You can use any Python library, including NumPy, Scikit Learn, Flask, TensorFlow, and more.
-This enables any application like real time machine learning and online training.
+You can use any Python library, including NumPy, Scikit Learn, Flask, TensorFlow, etc. This enables any application like real-time machine learning and online training.

 Tutorial for stream processing with Python